 On November 14, 2011, a small businessman, a third-generation wholesale meat supplier, was approached by a Special Agent of the IRS and served with a Supoena Duces Tecum.
 It commanded him to appear before a Federal Grand Jury on November 23, 2011 at the Dirksen Federal Building in Chicago.
-In lieu of his personal appearance, the subpoena gave him the option of providing a slew of accounting and bank records to the Special Agent.
+In lieu of his personal appearance, the subpoena gave him the option of providing voluminous amounts of accounting and bank records to the Special Agent.

 He was hurriedly referred to our office by another law firm and we scrambled to find out what was going on.
 After making some inquiries, we discovered that Mr. Smith's bank account was seized pursuant to the federal forfeiture statutes [31 U.S.C. §5317(c)(2) and 18 U.S.C. §981(a)(1)(A)].
 The allegation was that Mr. Smith engaged in “structured transactions” in violation of 31 U.S.C. §§5313(a) and 5324(a)(1) and (3).